 None of the fruits listed above are actually bad for you.
 In fact, there really are no fruits that are truly bad for you from a dietary point of view.
 All fruits contain sugar, and some contain more than others, but these fruits are natural and work differently for the body than added sugars in sweets, cakes and biscuits.

-So, don't be afraid of eating whole fruits while you diet.
+So, don't be afraid of eating whole fresh fruit while you diet.
 And choose the fruits that you love!
 Eating watermelon is slightly better for you than eating a banana, but they both contain a natural sweetness that tastes delicious.
 If you prefer bananas, by all means, enjoy a banana or two, your waist to hip ratio won't suddenly change unexpectedly, we promise.

 If you do include more fruit in your diet, though, there are some things that will change.
 Because fruit is packed full of amazing stuff that is great for you like dietary fibre, for example, your skin health, immune system, body fat and gut health are all likely to improve.